EXCLUSIVE-Elon Musk's X restructuring curtails disinformation research, spurs legal fears

 Several researchers told Reuters they now have limited options to study X, such as manually analyzing posts.

 Researchers also face limitations in gathering data from other social platforms.
-Short-form video app TikTok announced an academic research API earlier this year, but its onerous terms and conditions limit its usefulness for researchers, said Megan A. Brown, a researcher at New York University, in a blog post for Tech Policy Press.
+Short-form video app TikTok announced an academic research API earlier this year, but its onerous terms and conditions limit its usefulness for researchers, said Megan A. Brown, a doctoral student at the University of Michigan, in a blog post she wrote for Tech Policy Press while a researcher at New York University.

 Facebook and Instagram-owner Meta Platforms has partnered with external researchers on studies, which is not a substitute for independent research, but shows Meta's willingness to collaborate, Lukito said.